colossus21/gotraverse/README.md

 edgesStr := "S A 3 S B 1 S C 8 A D 3 A E 7 A G 15 B G 20 C G 5"
 g := gotraverse.MakeGraph(nodesStr, edgesStr, "S")
 ```
-Nodes are represented as name and heuristic value separated by space. ie. S 8 means node named S has heuristic value S. Edges are represented as starting node, connected node and weight/distance seperated by space. ie. S A 3 means S is connected to A with a weight of 3.
+Nodes are represented as name and heuristic value separated by space. ie. S 8 means node named S has heuristic value 8.
+Edges are represented as starting node, connected node and weight/distance seperated by spaces. ie. S A 3 indicates S is connected to A with a weight of 3.

 ### Run Algorithm and Capture Node

-All algorithms comes with the following interface
+All algorithms come with the following interface

 ```go
 type GoalSearch interface {